Shahrukh95/Product-Search-With-Text-and-Image-Embeddings/README.md

 ## **Steps to Run the Application**

 ### **1. Set Up Docker Containers**
-The application runs using Docker containers for MongoDB and Gradio.
-To set them up, run:
+The application runs using Docker containers for MongoDB (for storing product information) and Gradio (for web-based UI).
+Start by running docker-compose:

 ```sh
 docker-compose up --build -d